jialunpeng/pay-sdk-react/README.md

 #### Method 3: Custom form
 Import the MAlipay form component and customize the trigger timing.
+After the user completes payment, Alipay will notify the business backend of the payment result.

 ```typescript
 import { MAlipay } from "pay-sdk-react";